Jordan Langs

 Jordan Langs (born c.
 1989) is an American college football coach and former player.
+Langs currently serves as the head coach for Covenant Day School, a private-Christian K-12 school in Matthews, North Carolina.
 He was the special teams coordinator and running backs coach for Iowa State University in 2023.
 He served as the head football coach at Indiana Wesleyan University from the program inception in 2016 to December 2022.
 In 2018, the Indiana Wesleyan Wildcats began their inaugural season of play.

 Early life and playing career

 Langs is a native of Climax, Michigan, where he graduated from Climax-Scotts High School in 2008.
 He was a three-year varsity starter and a two-time all-state selection.

 After high school, Langs continued his football career at Wheaton College, in Wheaton, Illinois, as a three-year starter for the Wheaton Thunder football team.
 His playing career spanned the years 2008 to 2011.
 Langs graduated in 2012 with a degree in history and social science.

 Coaching career

 Wheaton

 After graduating from Wheaton College, Langs returned to his alma mater in 2012 to serve two seasons as defensive backs coach.
 In 2014, Langs was named the team's defensive coordinator.
 Over the next three years, Langs' defenses were among the best in all of NCAA Division III football, compiling an overall record of 33–4 (.892), winning two conference titles.